 - To nonpublic elementary and secondary schools chartered by the state board of education under section 3301.16 of the Revised Code.

-Selected items may be offered to other nonprofit organizations or municipalities before offering the items to University employees or the general public, if it is determined to be in the best interest of the University.
+Selected items may be offered to other nonprofit organizations or municipalities before offering the items to the general public, if it is determined to be in the best interest of the University.
 Departments that wish to donate items to nonprofit organizations must submit the items to the Manager of Central Stores for proper approval.

 Donation programs shall be reviewed, approved and established by the Director of Materials Handling.
 Legal Counsel shall review all requests by nonprofit organizations to verify their status.